Raj-08/Deepfake-Detection-Mesonet/README.md

 We use the Deepfake Dataset DFDC available publicly at Facebook. (https://ai.facebook.com/datasets/dfdc/)

-The dataset has all videos along and its labels reside in JSON.
+The dataset has videos and its labels reside in JSON format for each file.
 For parsing this information and placing videos in respective folders , after downloading the dataset run the command below :

  ```
 python filter_videos.py